What are payroll taxes and who pays them?

 How do employers calculate withholdings from employee paychecks?

-For 2024, Social Security taxes are equal to 12.4% of the employee’s first $168,600 of pay.
+Social Security taxes are equal to a percentage of the employee’s pay up to a certain wage limit, which is updated periodically by the IRS.
 The employer and the employee each pay one-half of the Social Security taxes.
-The amount of pay that counts for Social Security taxes is based on the cost of living in the U.S. and typically increases each year.
-Medicare tax is 2.9% of all of the employee’s pay.
-Again, this tax bill is split equally between the employer and the employee.
-There is also an additional Medicare tax of 0.9% on pay of more than $200,000 ($250,000 for married filing jointly filers and $125,000 for married filing separately filers).
-Only the employee pays the extra Medicare tax.
+Medicare tax is a smaller percentage of all of the employee’s pay and is also split equally between the employer and the employee.
+There is an additional Medicare tax on pay above a certain threshold, which only the employee pays.

-Employers must pay FUTA tax at a rate of 6% on the first $7,000 of each employee’s pay.
+Employers must also pay FUTA tax on the first portion of each employee’s pay.
 Most employers are also required to pay SUTA, but the amount differs from state to state.
 Some states may also charge the employee a SUTA tax.
 Although the FUTA tax appears to be simple, most employers get a tax credit to lower their FUTA cost based on the amount of SUTA they pay on their employee’s earnings.
-This can make it hard to calculate the amount of FUTA.

 To calculate your employee’s withholding, you will need the employee’s Form W-4, the employee’s gross pay for the pay period, and the IRS income tax withholding tables and tax calculator.
-The income tax withholding tables will help you figure out the withholding for each employee based on their Form W-4 and gross pay.
-Gross pay is the amount an employee earns before any taxes are taken out.
+These tools help determine the correct amount to withhold for federal income taxes based on each employee’s filing status and income.
 You can do a similar calculation to find your state withholdings.

-Withholding mistakes can be rather costly.
-Until a business owner is confident that they can complete withholding calculations correctly on their own, new employers may want to reach out to a Tax Pro for help.
+Withholding mistakes can be costly.
+Until a business owner is confident that they can complete withholding calculations correctly on their own, they may want to use a reliable payroll service or software to handle calculations and deposits.

 What happens if I make a mistake calculating withholdings?

 Mistakes can easily happen when calculating payroll tax withholdings.
 If you withheld too much from an employee’s paycheck, you are usually required to refund the employee.
-You can do so by giving the employee a check for the extra amount you withheld.
-Another option is to withhold less from the employee’s future checks until the issue is corrected.
+You can do so by giving the employee a check for the extra amount you withheld or by withholding less from the employee’s future checks until the issue is corrected.

 If you withheld too little from an employee’s paycheck, you can withhold more from their future paychecks until you have withheld the proper amount.
 The other option is that your business could pay the missing amount.

 Once you have corrected the payroll tax withholding amount, you may need to change the payroll tax return documents.
-Depending on the type of error and the tax documents you filed before discovering it, you may need to file a Form 941-X, Form W-2c, or other IRS forms.
-If the error is big, you may want to ask a Rocket Legal Pro for help to decide on how to fix it.
+Depending on the type of error and the tax documents you filed before discovering it, you may need to file a corrected return or amended form such as Form 941-X or Form W-2c.
 Fines and interest may be charged if you did not pay the right amount of payroll taxes on time.

 What do employers do with employee tax withholdings and deductions?